From the good old days at Nortel, when I lived through about 17 separate layoff scares. Number 18 got me, the advice is still solid though

 - Take a complete inventory of my spending habits.
 No money will be coming in for a while, better figure out how to make it go out of the house at a much slower velocity.

-- Make a budget from the assets I currently have and whatever incomes I might receive while I am out of work.
+- Make a budget from the assets I currently have.
+Remember, also, whatever income I might receive while I am out of work.
 If you are going to get a severance package, how long can you stretch it?
 If you are receiving Unemployment Benefits, how long will they last?

 - Having a budget already would make this one a lot easier to do.

-- Find my resume that I have kept up to date, and activate my contacts network and get the darn resume out there, and start looking for a job.
+- Find the resume that I have kept up to date, activate my contacts network and get the darn resume out there, and start looking for a job.

 - The corollary here is that your resume must be up to date all of the time (within a month or so).
 If your resume is over a year old, re-write it right now.

 - Figure out if my skill set might need to be polished up and see if there are training programs (low-cost ones) that I might avail myself of.

 - Ideally you should be doing that at work right now.
 If your company offers training that will help expand your skill set, why aren’t you using it?

 - Drink a great deal for a day or so.
 Self pity should be embraced for a short period of time, but after that, time to look for a job.